polynetwork/dev-docs/new_chain/relay_chain/relay_chain_development.md

 <h1 align="center">Develop for Poly Chain</h1>

-This step shows how Poly chain can verify cross-chain transactions from your chain.
-Verification by synchronizing block headers is the most common method.The following will describe how to implement this method in detail.
+This section shows you how Poly chain can verify cross-chain transactions from your chain.
+Verification by synchronizing block headers is the most common method.
+The tutorial below will describe how to implement this method in detail.

 > [!Note|style:flat|label:Notice]
-> If your chain **doesn't** support the method of verification by synchronizing block headers(i.e. your chain can not meet the prerequisites following)，here are also other solutions,please contact `Poly team` via <a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a> for more support.
+> If your chain **doesn't** support the method of verification by synchronizing block headers (i.e., your chain can not meet the prerequisites listed)，
+> here are also other solutions,
+> and please contact `Poly team` via <a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a> for more support.

 ## 1. Prerequisites

 There are three prerequisites to verify by synchronizing block headers.

-- Your chain must support light client verification,like Simple Payment Verification (SPV) protocol in Bitcoin or Light Ethereum Subprotocol (LES) in Ethereum, which means the block header must contain the following information：
+- Your chain must support light client verification, like Simple Payment Verification (SPV) protocol in Bitcoin or Light Ethereum Subprotocol (LES) in Ethereum, which means the block header must contain the following information：

   - Hash of the previous block header.
   - Hash of the Merkle state root.
   - A way to prove the unique legitimacy of a block.

-- Make sure block header struct in your chain can be parse and verify correctly.
+- Make sure block header struct in your chain can be parsed and verified correctly.

-- Make sure the Merkle state root in your chain can be parse and verify correctly.
+- Make sure the Merkle state root in your chain can be parsed and verified correctly.

 ## 2. Development Specifications

-There are four steps needed to be impletemented for the verification method.
+There are four steps to be implemented for the verification method.

 ### Step1.
 Adding a router for your chain

 When importing your chain to poly chain, the first thing you need to do is to add a router for your chain in the [file](https://github.com/polynetwork/poly/blob/ea51f848c3b4284c046ca9bab527869846679640/native/service/utils/params.go#L43).

-### Step2 Impletement the interface of block header synchronizion
+### Step2 Implement the interface of block header synchronization

-- First, corresponding handler is needed to be add in the [file](https://github.com/polynetwork/poly/blob/ea51f848c3b4284c046ca9bab527869846679640/native/service/header_sync/entrance.go#L62).
+- First, corresponding handler should be added in the [file](https://github.com/polynetwork/poly/blob/ea51f848c3b4284c046ca9bab527869846679640/native/service/header_sync/entrance.go#L62).
-- Second, impletement the method for the interface of HeaderSyncHandler,following:
+- Second, implement the method for the interface of HeaderSyncHandler, as shown in follows:

 ```go
 type HeaderSyncHandler interface {